 A first thing associated with sports betting is the betting odds.
 No punter can place bets without understanding what all those decimal numbers or various mathematical symbols mean.
-So, it goes without saying that before placing your first bet you should learn all about betting odds.
+So, it goes without saying that before placing your first bet (while you find yourself in the first deposit bonus betting) you should learn all about betting odds.

 Betting odds are crucial when it comes to generating profit in the long run.
 Betting odds are much more than weird numbers as they help punters calculate both probability and possible winnings.